evilsocket/opensnitch/wiki/FAQs.md

 Yes, it does.
 But only the first time it is used.
 Once you configure which processes/connections you want to allow/deny, you won't notice that it's running.
 Really.

-In the future, maybe we add an option to queue events, and allow/deny them from the GUI applying th default configured action until further interaction from the user.
+In the future, maybe we can add an option to queue events, and allow/deny them from the GUI: applying the default configured action until further interaction from the user.

 **Why Qt and not GTK?**